iamnitinmisra/warcraft-mounts/README.md

 - Track progress towards earning a specific mount

 ### Helper
-- Organize a list of activities to be performed before the weekly reset
+- Player should be able to organize a list of activities to be performed before weekly that resets on a player defined timer
-- based on mounts that have not been collected yet and ease of getting them
+- filter for mounts that have not been collected yet
+- sort by ease of getting them
 - user can enter how much gold they have to get a list of purchaseable mounts